Lizzergas/go-t212-taxes/README.md

 #### Quality Gate
 This project uses a quality gate system in CI/CD:
 - **Threshold**: Maximum 15 linting issues allowed
-- **Current Status**: 0 issues (perfect code quality! 🎉)
+- **Current Status**: 5 issues (performance optimizations available)
 - **Pull Requests**: Automatically commented with quality reports
 - **Local Check**: Use `./scripts/lint-check.sh` to verify before pushing

 The CI won't fail for linting issues within the threshold, but exceeding it indicates code quality concerns that should be addressed.
+Current issues are minor staticcheck performance suggestions.

 ### Testing Strategy
 - **Unit Tests**: Test individual functions and methods